 Closet: Used as slang for the state of not publicizing one’s sexual identity, keeping it private, living an outwardly heterosexual life while identifying as LGBT, or not being forthcoming about one’s identity.
 At times, being in the closet also means not wanting to admit one’s sexual identity to oneself.

 Coming Out: To disclose one sexual identity or gender identity.
-It can mean telling others or it can refer to the time when a person comes out to him/herself by admitting that his/her identity is not what was previously assumed.
-In some situations, a heterosexual may feel the need to come out about her or his identity.
+It can mean telling others or it can refer to the time when a person comes out to oneself by admitting that one's identity is not what was previously assumed.
+In some situations, a heterosexual may feel the need to come out about that identity.

-Crossdresser: Individual who dresses in the “opposite” gender clothing for a variety of reasons, sometimes for sexual pleasure.
+Crossdresser: Individual who dresses in the clothing usually associated with a different gender for a variety of reasons, sometimes for sexual pleasure.
 Crossdressing is not indicative of sexual orientation.
 This term replaces the sometimes pejorative term transvestite.

 FTM: An abbreviation for female-to-male transsexual.
 This person most likely prefers masculine pronouns.